I have lived with quite a few cats in my life, and I found them to be a constant source of amazement.

 At one time we had a kitty that loved spending time on the railing of our second-story porch.
 It was a favorite place for her, but I always worried about her falling, which thankfully she never did.

-The problem with a cat spending time on an outdoor balcony is the possibility of falling, or perhaps just as bad, the possibility of the kitty jumping.
+The problem with a cat spending time on an outdoor balcony is the possibility of falling, or perhaps almost as bad, the possibility of the kitty jumping.

 Imagine if the cat in the photo below decided to chase whatever prey the kitty is staring at.